 Making an appeal

-If after having asked for a mandatory reconsideration you are still unhappy at a decision on your claim, you can appeal to an independent appeal tribunal.
+If after having asked for a mandatory reconsideration or re-determination you are still unhappy at a decision on your claim, you can appeal to an independent appeal tribunal.

 - For some people, appealing a decision can be a daunting process however it is important that people are not put off from exercising their right of appeal.